 Minimalist web design has quite a long history as well as minimalism in architecture or any other art.
-However, most of us have seen websites full of elements, pictures and popups that are pretty far from minimalistic.
+However, most of us have seen websites full of elements, pictures, and popups that are pretty far from minimalistic.
 Taking an interest in this article, you are probably not the biggest fan of those overcrowded pages.

 One of the first adapters of minimalist layouts was probably Google.
 In the 1990s, they chose to be simple for perception, and the trend is being followed up to date.
-The success of such approach made more companies concentrate on minimizing instead of maximizing number of visual elements of their online pages.
+The success of such an approach made more companies concentrate on minimizing instead of maximizing a number of visual elements of their online pages.
 Today, many well-known modern brands only use minimalism for their promotion.
-Designers adapted the idea of “less is more” as a rule of thumb and use it in UI to drive more traffic.
+Designers adopted the idea of “less is more” as a rule of thumb and use it in UI to drive more traffic.
 And it does make perfect sense.

-According to Eye Quant, the lower bounce rate can be associated with the clean design.
+According to Eye Quant, the lower bounce rate can be associated with clean design.
 Even though clarity is subjective, it is obvious that having less features on the screen help people concentrate on important information instead of jumping around in search of essentials.
 Another benefit is decreased loading time which is also important in a world where nobody seems to have any time.
 Minimalist style is more likely to be referred as informative and time-saving.

 By now, you might have already started wondering about minimalist web design inspiration.
 And this is exactly what we are going to discuss below.
 There will be 5 most popular techniques used by minimalist designers for the theoretical part as well as 5 beautiful minimalist website examples.
 You can look through them and possibly come up with some cool ideas for your own template.